netbound/e7mon/README.md

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)
 ```

+## Features
+* Block monitor with options
+* Statistics loop with options
+* Beacon node P2P network stats with `e7mon beacon p2pstat`

+## Disclaimer
+This is alpha software.
+If you find bugs, please submit an issue.
+Things can and will break.

 ## Todo
 - [ ] Think about all the different config options